zschumacher/pydapper/docs/database_support/intro.md

 *connect* will manage the connection for you.
 When instantiating connect using a context manager, *connect* will use the context manager that is implemented on the dbapi you are using.

+You can optionally not pass the dsn into *connect* and set the `PYDAPPER_DSN` environment variable instead.

 Below is a generic example of using *pydapper* to connect to `sqlite`.

 ```python